scenarioo/scenarioo/docs/tutorial/Scenarioo-Viewer-Web-Application-Setup.md

      server.servlet.contextPath=/scenarioo
      ```
      If this file is missing, the app can be reached under the default context `scenarioo`.

+     The Tomcat access log can also be enabled using `application.properties`.
+Just add the following entries:
+     ```
+     server.tomcat.accesslog.enabled=true
+     server.tomcat.accesslog.directory=<absolute path to log-directory>
+     ```

 2. **Execute the WAR** file with Java, e.g
      ```